26 Must-See Historical Landmarks and Monuments In Athens

 Hadrian was known for numerous structures throughout the empire.
 He might be one of the emperors who commissioned the most buildings and monuments.

-Hadrian meld the ancient world by building new arches, temples, walls, and libraries.
-And one of these libraries, Hadrian’s Library, is in the heart of Athens today.
+Hadrian melded the ancient world by building new arches, temples, walls, and libraries.
+One of these libraries, Hadrian’s Library, is in the heart of Athens today.

 The building was finished in 132 CE and was supplemented with additional buildings in Athens in the later centuries.
-Today, there are several churches and structures built between the 5th century CE and the 12th century CE.
+Today, several churches and structures were built between the 5th and 12th centuries CE.

 7. Kerameikos